 “How much longer until Fawkes gets here?
 I’m hungry,” complained Miles with a yawn.

 “He should be heading back now,” answered Gardner, dealing another hand.

 Monica wasn’t sure if she wanted to keep losing.
-She was about to retire when a strange noise echoed along the corridors.
-It was coming from the intercom speakers.
+She was about to retire when a strange noise echoed along the corridors, blaring out from the intercom speakers.

 The noise repeated itself, this time longer.
 Cooper took Fawkes’ computer to connect to the system and find out the source of the sound.

 “It’s coming from the basement,” she said.
 “How is that possible?
-We are all here.”
+We’re all here.”